 Statewide, Arizona has more than 100 hospi- tals, many of which are ranked on the U.S. News Best Regional Hospitals list, meaning that they meet or exceed high requirements in the healthcare industry.
 Phoenix, in particular, is home to many honored hospitals, including the renowned Mayo Clinic, and is considered a progressive city when it comes to healthcare policies and procedures.
 Phoenix recently became the second city in Arizona (after Tucson, in 2003) to allow hospital-visitation rights to both homosexual and heterosexual unmarried couples that live together.

 NO PLACE LIKE HOME

-There’s no doubt that Phoenix is a great city, and its variety of neighborhoods only add to the area’s desirability.
-Choose from charming inner city history to downtown loft living to lush developments around the city to quiet suburban neighborhoods – there’s no shortage of diverse housing in Phoenix.
+There is no doubt that Phoenix is a great city, and its variety of neighborhoods only add to the area’s desirability.
+Choose from living among the charming, inner-city history, or maybe consider living in a modern loft in downtown Phoenix, among the bar scene and plentiful restaurants.
+There are also lush developments around the city, quiet suburban neighborhoods, and rural farms on the outskirts of town.
+All in all, there is no shortage of diverse housing markets in the Phoenix metroplex.

 The Phoenix area offers a variety of living spaces, including classy, downtown condos, elegant old homes, modern showplaces, friendly suburban neighborhoods, and countryside ranches or farmhouses.
 With a beautiful, southwest flair that epitomizes Arizona history, you’ll find a friendly neigh- borhood atmosphere, no matter where you choose to live in the Valley of the Sun.